IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Introduction

-These gaps are addressed by IRIS (Interaction and Real-world Inverse physics Sequences), a 4K-resolution dataset designed as a rigorous benchmark for unsupervised physical parameter estimation from video.
-IRIS retains and extends the single-body scenarios of prior work (dropping ball, falling ball, sliding cone, and pendulum) while introducing three novel multi-body interaction scenarios: a ball striking a pyramid of cones (hitting\_\allowbreak{}cones), two pendulums released simultaneously that collide and dissipate (two\_\allowbreak{}moving\_\allowbreak{}pendulum), and a static pendulum struck by a moving one (two\_\allowbreak{}moving\_\allowbreak{}pendulum\_\allowbreak{}one\_\allowbreak{}static).
+These gaps are addressed by IRIS (Interaction and Real-world Inverse physics Sequences), a dataset designed as a rigorous benchmark for unsupervised physical parameter estimation from video.
+IRIS retains and extends the single-body scenarios of prior work (dropping ball, falling ball, sliding cone, and pendulum) while introducing three novel multi-body interaction scenarios: a ball striking a pyramid of cones (hitting\_\allowbreak{}cones), two pendulums released simultaneously that collide and dissipate (two\_\allowbreak{}moving\_\allowbreak{}pendulum), and a static pendulum struck by a moving one (two\_\allowbreak{}moving\_\allowbreak{}pendulum\_\allowbreak{}one\_\allowbreak{}static) and a new dynamic rotating cone on a wooden slide (rotating\_\allowbreak{}cone).
 These scenarios test recovery of momentum transfer, contact forces, and coupled dynamics, phenomena entirely absent from prior benchmarks.
 Beyond the dataset itself, a standardized evaluation protocol advances over the Delfys75 baseline along multiple dimensions.
 First, evaluation axes are formally defined covering parameter accuracy, governing-equation selection, identifiability, robustness, and extrapolation.
 Second, four complementary equation-identification strategies are benchmarked, providing the first systematic comparison of automatic equation routing for physics identification.
 Third, a multi-step physics loss formulation is evaluated as a baseline enhancement.
-Fourth, baseline evaluation on IRIS exposes a critical gradient-flow bug in the state-of-the-art latent-space pipeline~\cite{garcia2025learning}, demonstrating the diagnostic value of rigorous benchmarking.
+Fourth, baseline evaluation on IRIS exposes a critical gradient-flow bug in the state-of-the-art latent-space pipeline~\cite{garcia2025learning}, demonstrating the diagnostic value of rigorous benchmarking. \\